Mu Sigma Upsilon: Mu Sigma Upsilon Foundation

 The Mu Sigma Upsilon Foundation Inc. is a 501(c)(3) charitable non-profit organization.
 The mission of the foundation is to provide essential support and financial resources for the educational, leadership, and charitable purposes of the sorority to enrich the lives of members and assist in improving the community in which they serve.

 T.I.A.R.A.
 Interest Group

 T.I.A.R.A. stands for Togetherness, Independence, Academics, Respect and Achievement.
 The T.I.A.R.A.
 Group is the official interest group of Mu Sigma Upsilon.
 Being an active T.I.A.R.A. gives interested ladies the opportunity to get an in-depth look at the sisterhood.
 They experience first-hand what it would be like to be a sister of MSU through event/meeting planning, programming, fundraising and networking.
 It also allows for the prospective members to build relationships with one another and Mu Sigma Upsilon sisters.

 Chapters

 Undergraduate Chapters

 Mu Sigma Upsilon does not name their chapters by the Greek alphabet, but rather chapters are given culturally significant names.
 Active chapters are indicated in bold.
-Inactive chapters are indicated in italic.
+Inactive chapters are indicated in italics.